Dame Elizabeth Cadbury School, Woodbrooke Road, Bournville, B30 1UL

 For information pre-conversion to academy, please follow www.compare-schoolperformance. service.gov.uk/school/103494

 Our teaching programmes and assessments reflect the content and challenge of the National Curriculum.
-At Key Stage 3 pupils take the following subjects: English, mathematics, science, art, geography, history, computing, modern foreign languages (French, German and Spanish), music, PE, PSHE (delivered via form time), social studies/religious education, design and technology.
+At Key Stage 3 pupils take the following subjects: English, mathematics, science, art, geography, history, computing, modern foreign languages (French, German and Spanish), music, PE, PSHE (delivered via a rolling hour each week within the school timetable), religious education, design and technology.
 Selected pupils also follow the Lexia reading scheme.

-At Key Stage 4, starting in year 9 pupils follow a personalised pathway.
-All pupils take the core subjects of Maths, English language, English literature, PE (not examined), PSHE (delivered via form time and topic days) and Combined Science (double award) OR separate sciences (biology, chemistry, physics).
+At Key Stage 4, starting in year 10 pupils follow a personalised pathway.
+All pupils take the core subjects of Maths, English language, English literature, PE (not examined), PSHE RE (delivered via topic days) and Combined Science (double award) OR separate sciences (biology, chemistry, physics).

 Nearly all pupils with be entered for the EBacc (English Baccalaureate); they will study the above subjects and History or Geography (or both) and French, German or Spanish.